zdodson21/retro-desktop-portfolio/README.md

 ## Web Component Repos

 Some aspects of this web application are created using external web-components, hosted in other repositories.
-Those will be listed here.
+Those will be listed here when they are created.

-## Don't Portfolios with this theming already exist?

-Yes, but it's the theme I liked, and I thought it would challenge me the most to recreate (it did).
-I also wanted to aim for a more "authentic" experience than I saw from any other Windows 95 themed portfolio.
-This was also a good chance to learn how to use a modern framework such as Angular.

-## Project Goals:
+## Project Goals

 * Prioritize developer experience combined with expansiveness to ensure expanding upon this web application is simple in the future.
   * Say I need to add another "web page" to document a project I have completed.
 I want it to be simple to incorporate a way to access that page into this web application.